zmebratu/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-This analysis was done to determine the eligible employees who can participate in a mentorship program and identify the number of retiring employees per title.
+This analysis was done for Pewlett Hackard due to the impending retirement of several employees and the need to plan for future vacancies.
+Specifically, the analysis aimed to answer two questions:
+1) Which employees are eligible for retirement?
+2) Which positions will need to be filled in the near future?

+This information would help the company prepare new coworkers for these upcoming vacancies.

+To obtain the required data, the analysis focused on identifying the number of employees and their job positions that will be leaving the company in the coming years.
+To achieve this, the existing company database was utilized to create tables and present the required information.
+CSV files were exported from the company to build a new database using SQL.

 ## Results
 * Senior engineers have the greatest number of retiring individuals (25,916).